In ICCV 2025

 Abstract

-We propose an unsupervised model for instruction-based image editing that eliminates the need for ground-truth edited images during training.
-Existing supervised methods depend on datasets containing triplets of input image, edited image, and edit instruction.
-These are generated by either existing editing methods or human-annotations, which introduce biases and limit their generalization ability.
-Our method addresses these challenges by introducing a novel editing mechanism called Cycle Edit Consistency (CEC), which applies forward and backward edits in one training step and enforces consistency in image and attention spaces.
-This allows us to bypass the need for ground-truth edited images and unlock training for the first time on datasets comprising either real image-caption pairs or image-caption-edit triplets.
-We empirically show that our unsupervised technique performs better across a broader range of edits with high fidelity and precision.
-By eliminating the need for pre-existing datasets of triplets, reducing biases associated with supervised methods, and proposing CEC, our work represents a significant advancement in unblocking scaling of instruction-based image editing.
+We propose an unsupervised instruction-based image editing approach that removes the need for ground-truth edited images during training.
+Existing methods rely on supervised learning with triplets of input images, ground-truth edited images, and edit instructions.
+These triplets are typically generated either by existing editing methods—introducing biases—or through human annotations, which are costly and limit generalization.
+Our approach addresses these challenges by introducing a novel editing mechanism called Edit Reversibility Constraint (ERC), which applies forward and reverse edits in one training step and enforces alignment in image, text, and attention spaces.
+This allows us to bypass the need for ground-truth edited images and unlock training for the first time on datasets comprising either real image-caption pairs or image-caption-instruction triplets.
+We empirically show that our approach performs better across a broader range of edits with high-fidelity and precision.
+By eliminating the need for pre-existing datasets of triplets, reducing biases associated with current methods, and proposing ERC, our work represents a significant advancement in unblocking scaling of instruction-based image editing.

 Method Overview